-The term "white-collar crime" was coined by Edwin Sutherland in 1939.
-It describes a wide variety of financial crimes, from fraud to embezzlement, tax evasion to money laundering. insurance fraud to insider trading.
-What sets these crimes apart from, say, "blue-collar crimes" is who is committing the crime, how the crime is committed, and often, the scale of the crime.
+The term "white-collar crime" was first used by sociologist Edwin Sutherland in 1939.
+It describes a wide variety of financial crimes, from fraud to embezzlement, tax evasion to money laundering.
+White-collar offenses may also include insurance fraud and insider trading.
+What sets these crimes apart from, say, "blue-collar crimes" is who commits the crime and what method they use.
+The scale of such crimes may also distinguish them from other crimes.

-This article defines white-collar crime and blue-collar crime and provides examples of different types of white-collar crime.
-Because of the high dollar amounts involved in white-collar crime, these are charged as felonies.
+This article defines white-collar crime and blue-collar crime.
+It provides examples of the different types of white-collar crimes, including potential penalties.
+White-collar crime charges can occur at the federal or state level.
+Because of the high dollar amounts involved in white-collar crime, these offenses most often proceed as felony crimes.

 What Is White-Collar Crime?

-The Federal Bureau of Investigation (FBI), which investigates a great deal of white-collar crime, defines it as "illegal acts which are characterized by deceit, concealment, or violation of trust and which are not dependent upon the application or threat of physical force or violence."
-These crimes are committed by business and government professionals for financial gain.
+The Federal Bureau of Investigation (FBI) defines white-collar crime as "illegal acts which are characterized by deceit, concealment, or violation of trust and which are not dependent upon the application or threat of physical force or violence."
+Oftentimes, business and government professionals commit these crimes for financial gain.

 Who commits white-collar crimes?
-Most are white men with at least some higher education, from middle-class backgrounds.
-They are in their late 30s to 40s, employed, usually married, with religious and community affiliations.
+Most are white men from middle-class backgrounds with at least some higher education.
+They are in their late 30s to 40s.
+They are often employed, married, and have religious and community affiliations.
 Most have engaged in less serious criminal activity in the past.

 White-Collar Crime vs. Blue-Collar Crime: What Is the Difference?

-The distinction between white-collar crime and blue-collar crime is really about the level of opportunity.
-White-collar workers, including owners and managers, have different opportunities for theft than blue-collar workers.
-Usually, these opportunities are less obvious and harder to track.
+The distinction between white-collar crime and blue-collar crime relates to the level of opportunity.
+White-collar workers, including owners and managers, have different opportunities for theft and other financial crimes than blue-collar workers.
+Their unlawful conduct is less obvious and harder to track.
+White-collar offenses most often are non-violent crimes.

-A blue-collar warehouse worker can steal a product off the warehouse floor; a manager can steal a product using legitimate and illegitimate financial transactions.
-A blue-collar criminal may use force or weapons to steal; a white-collar criminal can use fraud or financial schemes.
+For example, a "blue-collar" warehouse worker can steal a product off the warehouse floor.
+A manager can steal a product using legitimate and illegitimate financial transactions.
+A blue-collar criminal may use force or weapons to commit a theft from a stranger.
+A white-collar criminal can use fraud or financial schemes to steal from their employer or several investors.

-It is easy to see who has been the victim of a blue-collar crime, but white-collar crimes might be less visible.
-Sometimes people think of white-collar crimes as "victimless" - which is wholly untrue.
-The impact of white-collar crime often affects diverse stakeholders, including everyone who pays for the increased operating costs of a business, investors, employees, and consumers.
+Identifying the victim of a blue-collar or street crime is not difficult.
+Yet, in white-collar crime, the method and technique of the crime may make a victim less visible.
+This also may prevent detection by law enforcement.
+Sometimes, people think of white-collar crimes as "victimless," which is wholly untrue.
+The impact of white-collar crime often affects diverse stakeholders.
+This may include everyone who pays for the increased operating costs of a business—investors, employees, and consumers.

 - The company incentivizes crime with the way that it structures jobs.